J. Rendel Harris: Life

 Harris was born to a Congregationalist family and grew up as one of eleven children.
 His father, Henry Marmaduke Harris, was a house decorator.
 His mother, Elizabeth Corker Harris, ran a shop selling baby clothes.
 His paternal aunt, Augusta Harris, was the mother of the poet Henry Austin Dobson.

-After studying at Plymouth Grammar school, he enrolled at Clare College, Cambridge, and was third at the mathematical Tripos of 1874.
+Educated at Plymouth Grammar School and Clare College, Cambridge, he was third Wrangler in the mathematical Tripos of 1874.
 He was a fellow of Clare College from 1875 to 1878, in 1892, and from 1902 to 1904.
 In 1880, he married a Quaker from Plymouth, Helen Balkwill, and under her influence and that of the Evangelical Revival of the 1870s, in 1885 he became a member of the Society of Friends.
-He moved to the United States in 1882 following his wife who was at the time engaged in missionary work, and was appointed professor of New Testament Greek at Johns Hopkins University, Baltimore, US (1882–85).
-Harris resigned his post in response to criticism that his attack on the vivisection practiced in the Johns Hopkins laboratories had elicited from his colleagues.
-The couple returned to Britain for a short while, as Harris was soon appointed professor in Biblical Studies at Haverford College, near Philadelphia (1886–91).
+He moved to the United States in 1882 following his wife who was at the time engaged in missionary work, and was appointed professor of New Testament Greek at Johns Hopkins University in Baltimore, US (1882–1885).
+Harris resigned his post in response to criticism that his attack on the vivisection practiced in the Johns Hopkins laboratories had elicited from his colleagues (Harris was a staunch vegetarian).
+The couple returned to Britain for a short while, as Harris was soon appointed professor in Biblical Studies at Haverford College, near Philadelphia (1886–1891).